kotdijian/2019-09-10-nara/index.md

 <h2 id="people">About the instructors 🍎 </h2>

 <a href="http://faculty.washington.edu/bmarwick/">Ben Marwick</a> is an Associate Professor of archaeology at the University of Washington.
 He studies Pleistocene archaeology in mainland Southeast Asia and Australia.
 He uses R in his day-to-day work and research publications, and has written extensively (including in <em><a href="http://www.nature.com/neuro/journal/v20/n6/full/nn.4550.html">Nature</a></em> and the <em><a href="https://link.springer.com/article/10.1007/s10816-015-9272-9">Journal of Archaeological Method and Theory</a></em>) on the importance of using code to improve the reproducibility of research in archaeology and elsewhere.
-Ben is the convener of the SAA Open Science Interest Group and maintains an annotated list of R packages useful for archeologists on <a href="https://github.com/benmarwick/ctv-archaeology/blob/master/README.md">GitHub</a>.
+Ben is the convener of the <a href="https://osf.io/2dfhz/wiki/home/">SAA Open Science Interest Group</a> and maintains an annotated list of R packages useful for archeologists on <a href="https://github.com/benmarwick/ctv-archaeology/blob/master/README.md">GitHub</a>.
 <p>
 </p>
 <p>